Dhruv187/Web-Development/Backend/Database/MongoDB/intro.md

 -> Syntax:- db.<collectionName>.delete({skills: "ml"})

 **NOTE:- Read and Find OP are some what same and same goes for Create and Update OP**

+**Mis Operation**

+1. Sort Operation

+This operation is used to sort the document in collection.

+-> Syntax:- db.<collectionName>.find().sort({age:1}) (Increasing order)

+-> Syntax:- db.<collectionName>.find().sort({age:-1}) (Deacreasing order)

+2. Limit Operation

+This operation is used to limit access of the document in database.

+-> syntax:- db.<collectionName>.find().limit(1)

+# Aggregation Pipeline.

+-> An aggregation pipeline consists of one or more stages that process documents:

+-> Each stage performs an operation on the input documents.
+For example, a stage can filter documents, group documents, and calculate values.

+-> The documents that are output from a stage are passed to the next stage.

+-> An aggregation pipeline can return results for groups of documents.
+For example, return the total, average, maximum, and minimum values.

+**Collection**
+{ "name": "Joe", "skills": "ml", "qty": 5, "status": "selected" }
+{ "name": "Anna", "skills": "ml", "qty": 8, "status": "pending" }
+{ "name": "Bob", "skills": "nodeJS", "qty": 10, "status": "selected" }
+{ "name": "Clara", "skills": "ml", "qty": 3, "status": "selected" }

+**Syntax Aggregation Pipeline**

+db.Cars.aggregate([
+{ $match: { status: "selected" } }, // Step 1: filter documents
+{ $group: {
+_id: "$skills", // Step 2: group by "skills"
+totalQty: { $sum: "$qty" }, // Step 2: sum the "qty" for each group
+count: { $sum: 1 } // Step 2: count documents in each group
+} },
+{ $sort: { totalQty: -1 } } // Step 3: sort by totalQty descending
+]);